By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Curriculum

 The 120-credit curriculum includes requirements and electives and leads to a bachelor of science (B.S.) degree.
-The program is designed to have a flexible framework, providing a broad educational foundation and the flexibility to pursue your own interests and needs.
+The program offers a broad educational framework and lets you tailor your studies to your interests and needs.
 As one of our students, you will be assigned a professional academic advisor who will guide you through your academic career and help you navigate class schedules, course selection and more.

 A student sits on a bench next to a window looking at a tablet.